 - Try out a new recipe or two to add to your post-holiday season meal plan.
 Check out our Dinner and Dessert recipe Pinterest boards.

-- Use some of your time on holiday break to gather new lesson ideas using Pinterest, Twitter, Facebook Groups, Teachers Pay Teachers
+- Use some of your time on holiday break to gather new lesson ideas using Pinterest, Twitter, and Teachers Pay Teachers

 Ways to Avoid Stress After The Holiday Break

-- Don’t launch into new content the first day back, give students a time to review content, journal about their break and share a memory with their peers.
+- Don’t launch into new content the first day back, give students time to review content, journal about their break, and share a memory with their peers.